andreazorzetto/yh/README.md

 This project starts with the author's incapacity to give up on not seeing colours while playing with kubernetes command line and YAML output (`kubectl get something -o yaml`) as would instead happen using JSON format.

-Unable to find a simple YAML highlighter he could throw some content to, with little to none ~~respect~~ expectations, he decided to write one as an excuse for some Go training.
+Unable to find a simple YAML highlighter he could throw some content to with little to none ~~respect~~ expectations, and full of inspiration from his recent Go training, he decided to write one from scratch.

 ![Comparison with or without yh](https://raw.githubusercontent.com/andreazorzetto/yh/master/images/comparison.png)